Your guide to getting—and staying—strong through the years.

 Stand facing a table, dresser, or wall.
 The taller the object or more upright you are, the easier the move.
 Place your hands on the surface or edge, slightly wider than shoulder-width apart.
 Move your feet back until you are at a comfortable angle, keeping your arms straight and perpendicular to your body.

-Bend your elbows to slowly your chest toward the object, pause, and then press back up to straighten your arms.
+Bend your elbows to slowly lower your chest toward the object, pause, and then press back up to straighten your arms.
 Keep your body straight throughout the entire movement, making sure to engage your abs and squeeze your rear.
 That’s one rep. Aim for 10 to 15 reps.

 Make it harder: As you get stronger, reduce the incline.
 So if pushups using a wall start to feel easy, try them using a countertop.
 When that feels too easy, try them using a bench, and then finally the floor.